Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Some categories of applications that apply Embodied Emissions (Embodied):
 - **Hardware Efficient Applications:** Applications that use the least physical resources possible to perform their function.

-## Characteristics for calculating total carbon emissions, C
+## Characteristics for calculating total carbon emissions, `C`

-### (1) `C` should be sensitive to carbon awareness, energy efficiency, or hardware efficiency improvements to the application
+#### C should be sensitive to carbon awareness, energy efficiency, or hardware efficiency improvements to the application

 #### Calculating Total Emissions, C